 - Go Tell It on the Mountain – I was familiar with James Baldwin’s essays from my college English classes, but not his fiction.
 After getting stunned silent by I Am Not Your Negro, I thought it’d be best to start his work from the beginning.
 Go Tell It on the Mountain is Baldwin’s first novel.
 It’s a semi-autobiographical account of his religious upbringing in Harlem, and his presence in the writing is as powerful as ever.

-- The Body Artist – I nerd out over Don DeLillo.
-His prose is a fingerprint; it captures a deep anxiety about the way the world works that I’m hard-pressed to find anywhere else.
+- The Body Artist – Don DeLillo’s prose is a fingerprint; it captures a deep anxiety about the way the world works that I’m hard-pressed to find anywhere else.
 On a recent trip to NYC, I raided a few used book shops and The Body Artist was part of that haul.
 It’s super short but pretty obscure if it’s the first book of his that you pick up; I recommend starting with his novel White Noise, or his more recent short stories, see if they’re your cup of tea, and stumble outward from there.

 - A Burglar’s Guide to the City – Another used-book-store-impulse-buy.
 I’m a spectator to the fields of architecture and civil engineering, but the founder of a blog that I follow recommended this book.
 Think: the course materials for Urban Planning 101 explained to you via a heist movie.

 - Socrates on the Beach – I don’t have a good way to describe Joseph McElroy’s writing other than this: he’s best read through bleary eyes.
 Socrates on the Beach is an essay that examines his own writing as an act of thinking.
-There’s nothing easy – emotionally or syntactically – about wading through another person’s thoughts, and it certainly doesn’t lead to easy answers.
-But it’s rewarding for its own sake, for making us be not so alone in the universe.
+There’s nothing easy – emotionally or syntactically – about wading through another person’s thoughts.
+It certainly doesn’t lead to easy answers, but it maybe makes us not so alone in the universe.
 As McElroy himself put it later, he writes sentences that wander, change course, “suggest what it is to be awkwardly alive.”

 - Toughlahoma – A tour de force novella about language itself, set in a fictionalized Oklahoma, and is also a kind of fan-fiction retelling of the bible.
 It’s a thrill to read a narrative that defies all conventions, and makes for a great intro to the work of Rescue Press.